RGChap/english-for-daw/docs/modulo6-seguridad.md

 10. **"El equipo resolvió la incidencia y envió los cambios a GitHub."**
     👉 `The team resolved an issue and pushed the changes to GitHub.`

+## 📝 Práctica Avanzada 3 (Soluciones)

+1. **"El usuario inició sesión y el servidor autenticó la credencial."**
+   👉 `The user logged in, and the server authenticated the credentials.`

+2. **"El administrador cambió el rol y concedió el permiso."**
+   👉 `The admin changed the role and granted permission.`

+3. **"La aplicación encriptó la contraseña antes de enviar los datos."**
+   👉 `The app encrypted the password before sending the data.`

+4. **"El servidor autorizó la petición porque el token era válido."**
+   👉 `The server authorized the request because the token was valid.`

+5. **"Nosotros cerramos sesión y la vista ocultó el botón."**
+   👉 `We logged out and the view hid the button.`

+6. **"El sistema denegó el acceso a la base de datos."**
+   👉 `The system denied access to the database.`

+7. **"El desarrollador creó una rama y corrigió un fallo de código."**
+   👉 `The developer created a branch and fixed a bug.`

+8. **"La aplicación recibió la respuesta pero el servidor denegó el permiso."**
+   👉 `The app received the response, but the server denied permission.`

+9. **"El usuario autenticado actualizó los datos de la tabla."**
+   👉 `The authenticated user updated the data from the table.`

+10. **"El equipo resolvió la incidencia y envió los cambios a GitHub."**
+    👉 `The team resolved an issue and pushed the changes to GitHub.`